mavrukp/PetStoreAPIAtumation/README.md

 Prerequisites:
 Java 8 or higher version should be installed and
-Maven 3 version should be downloaded and should be set as maven path in local machine
+Maven 3 version should be downloaded (maven-3.8.1 is added in project folder) and should be set as maven path in local machine

 In project folder, run "mvn install"